 As the youngest member of Shinhwa, he evolved from group rapper into a behind-the-scenes powerhouse, producing a new generation of K-pop boy bands.

-Andy Lee entered the K-pop scene at its modern dawn as the maknae (youngest member) of Shinhwa, a group that would defy odds to become the longest-running boy band in Korean history.
-While initially known for his rapping and youthful image within the group, Andy's true impact unfolded behind the curtain.
-He leveraged Shinhwa's hard-won experience to build a career as a producer and mentor.
-Founding his own company, he meticulously crafted the careers of groups like Teen Top, 100%, and UP10TION, guiding their music, concepts, and public presence.
-This move made him a rare bridge between K-pop's first generation of idols and the waves that followed.
-Alongside his production work, he carved a separate path in entertainment, becoming a familiar face on variety shows and pursuing musical theater, demonstrating a versatility that extended far beyond his idol origins.
-Andy's story is one of maturation from frontman to founder, using his platform to shape the industry that made him.
+Andy Lee debuted as Shinhwa's maknae in 1998, joining a group that became the longest-running boy band in Korean history.
+He rapped and projected a youthful image onstage, but his deeper influence emerged behind the scenes.
+Founding his own company, he produced and shaped the careers of Teen Top, 100%, and UP10TION—handling their music, concepts, and public strategy.
+That move positioned him as a rare connector between K-pop's first generation and the waves that followed.
+Alongside production, he built a separate path in entertainment, appearing regularly on variety shows and performing in musical theater.
+His range extended well beyond his idol origins.
+Andy's story moves from frontman to founder, using his platform to influence the industry that launched him.

 1981–1996